ordinary-developer/artificial_intelligence_1/README.md

-artificial_intelligence_lab_1
+artificial_intelligence_1
 =============================

-The first laboratory work
+The first attempt to implement graph search methods (depth-first and breadth-first)